talineshawwaa/DatabasesGroupProjectFinal/README.md

 To retrieve sufficient, relevant and updated data, we opted with the site Nike.es.
 It provides a variety of sneakers and complete information pertaining to each.
 To complete the webscraping, we used BeautifulSoup.

 ## Acknowledgement & Sources
-[StockX](https://stockx.com) provided a reliable data source for our web scraping component [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) made web scraping easier with Python
+[Nike España](https://nike.es) provided a reliable data source for our web scraping component [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) made web scraping easier with Python